Where to Stay in Athens - A Local’s Guide

 A vibrant area that was once an intellectual and artistic hub before becoming a melting pot of peoples as immigrants from Africa, the Middle East, and South Asia moved in, Kypseli is yet again evolving as more and more middle class families and young professionals move to the area.

-Stroll the pedestrian avenues of Fokionos Negri and Agia Zonis, people watch and enjoy Athens coffee culture in Agios Georgiou Square, relax in Pedio tou Areos Park, Sunday pop ups and farmers market at Kypseli Municipal Market,
+While here, you can stroll the pedestrian avenues of Fokionos Negri and Agia Zonis, people watch and enjoy Athens coffee culture in Agios Georgiou Square, and relax in the green and calm Pedio tou Areos Park.
+Sunday pop-ups and farmers market at Kypseli Municipal Market are also interesting.

 Where to stay